 - Route of administration

 - Metabolic rate

-After ingesting a drug, the body metabolically breaks the molecules or changes it to chemical substance for easy elimination from the body.
+After ingesting a drug, the body metabolically breaks the molecules or changes them to chemical substances for easy elimination from the body.

-Many drugs can stay in the body system from 2 to 4 days.
-Weed ingested chronically can remain in the system for 3 to 4 weeks or longer after last use.
-Drugs with a long half-life may also remain in the system for an extended period of time.
+Many drugs can stay in the body system for 2 to 4 days.
+Weed ingested chronically can remain in the system for 3 to 4 weeks or longer after the last use.
+Drugs with a long half-life may also remain in the system for an extended period.